 On this 2 day Inca trail tour, it is very common to spot different fauna species such as quetzals and hummingbirds playing cheerfully in the trees.
 Another famous endemic bird of the area that can be spotted is the Gallito de las Rocas, or Cock of the Rock, Peru’s national bird.

-After lunch and a tour of Wiñay Wayna, hikers will reach a section of stairs: the last stretch before reaching the Sun Gate or Inti Punku.
+After a box lunch and a tour of Wiñay Wayna, hikers will reach a section of stairs: the last stretch before reaching the Sun Gate, or, Inti Punku.
 It is only about an hour’s hiking from Wiñay Wayna to Inti Punku, from where it is possible to attain a first spectacular view of Machu Picchu, the most important and magnificent archaeological site of the Americas.

-After getting those classic photos, you continue to walk down, past the ancient city itself, in order to take a bus down to Aguas Calientes.
+After getting those classic photos, you continue to walk down, past the ancient city itself, in order to take a bus down to Aguas Calientes town (also known as Machupicchu Pueblo).

 At this moment of the day is very common to observe tired but happy faces among travellers, not just because the two day Inca trail tour challenge has been completed but also because of the excitement of exploring Machu Picchu.